Kategoriearchiv: English section (translated articles and other)

 *

-“We regard the tendency of modern industry to enlist children and adolescents of both sexes in the great work of social production as a progressive, healthy, and justified tendency, although the manner in which this tendency is realized under the rule of capital is abhorrent.”[2]
+“We regard the tendency of modern industry to enlist children and adolescents of both sexes in the great work of social production as a progressive, healthy, and justified tendency, although the manner in which this tendency is realized under the rule of capital is an abominable one.”[2]

 “incompatible with the existence of large-scale industry and therefore nothing more than a pious wish.
-Its implementation—if possible—would be reactionary, since, with strict regulation of working hours according to different age groups and other precautionary measures to protect children, the early combination of productive work with education is one of the most powerful means of transforming today’s society.”[3]
+Implementing such a ban—if even possible—would be reactionary, since, with strict regulation of working hours according to different age groups and other precautionary measures to protect children, the early combination of productive work with education is one of the most powerful agents of transformation in today’s society.”[4]

 Marx must have known how futile adequate child protection was in the capitalism of 1875, especially within “large-scale industry.”
-Yet he gave priority to the future social transformation he hoped for over the real child poverty of his time.
+Yet he gave priority to the future social transformation he hoped for over the real misery of children in his own time.
+Weiterlesen

 GDR 2.0?
 Does the Peace Movement Need a Vision for the Future?